Back to Blog

 TradingView is a charting platform with some data.
 It excels at visualization, social features, and accessibility.
 It's perfect for retail traders who prioritize beautiful charts and community.

 Godel Terminal is a data platform with TradingView charts.
 It excels at professional-grade data, speed, and institutional-level analysis tools.
 It's built for traders who need the data advantage that separates professionals from amateurs.
+If you're coming from a Bloomberg background, our Bloomberg Terminal cost breakdown shows exactly how much you'd save.

 The fact that Godel integrates TradingView's charting engine means you're not sacrificing chart quality for data quality.
 You're getting the best of both worlds: the charts you love, powered by the data you need.